nathansb2022/SuspiciousWordDocuments/README.md

 # How to use
 Link number 1 must be copied and pasted to the Window's Search Box.
 Document1 cannot be opened at the same time of Window's Search Box execution.
 If testing, remember to kill Document1.

+Add your IP, Directory, and filename to Document1.
+Note: commands could be encoded in base64.

+Both files saved to Downloads.

 # Example .cmd
 @echo off